hwiehasan/LaracApp-University-of-Lar-android-application/README.md

 31) A search box and three filters are provided for searching.
 Users can search for other users based on phone number, name, or username.
 If such a user exists, the result will be displayed, and the user can start a new conversation.
 33) For the comments and likes section, a dedicated API is developed, and a database is created.
 Other sections are completely online.

 In the presentation clip, efforts have been made to show various parts of the application in both Persian and English languages.
 There are likely still bugs, and the application will be improved and developed in the future.
-The possibility of sharing the project source code is not available, and all copyrights belong to Lareh State University.
+The possibility of sharing the project source code is not available.
+# all copyrights belong to University of Lar.